-Kemal Celik is an Assistant Professor of Civil Engineering at New York University Abu Dhabi and holds an appointment with New York University, Tandon School of Engineering as Research Assistant Professor.
-Dr. Celik is currently establishing and managing the Advanced Materials and Building Efficiency Research Laboratory (AMBER Lab) at NYU Abu Dhabi.
-He received his PhD degree in Civil and Environmental Engineering from the University of California, Berkeley with a major in Structural Engineering, Mechanics & Materials, and two minors in Geoengineering and Material Science & Engineering.
+Kemal Celik is an Assistant Professor of Civil Engineering at New York University in Abu Dhabi and holds an appointment with New York University, Tandon School of Engineering as Global Network Assistant Professor.
+Professor Celik is the director of the Advanced Materials and Building Efficiency Research Laboratory (AMBER Lab) at NYU Abu Dhabi.
+He received his Ph.D. degree in Civil and Environmental Engineering from the University of California, Berkeley, with a major in Structural Engineering, Mechanics & Materials, and two minors in Geoengineering and Material Science & Engineering.
 He holds MS and BS degrees in Civil Engineering from Istanbul University.

 Dr. Celik’s work focuses on construction materials and building energy efficiency to develop sustainable and multi-functional structural materials.
 To this end, he conducts multi-scale and interdisciplinary research.
-His research interest includes characterization and development of sustainable and energy-efficient construction materials, low carbon cements, alkali-activated cementitious material, multi-functional building envelopes, and prediction and evaluation of daylight distribution through complex fenestration system with a hybrid-simulation integrating physical- and computational- based data.
+His research interests include characterization and development of sustainable and energy-efficient construction materials, low carbon cements, alkali-activated cementitious material, multi-functional building envelopes, and prediction and evaluation of daylight distribution through a complex fenestration system with a hybrid-simulation integrating physical- and computational- based data.

-His selected and recent achievements are the University of California, Berkeley Outstanding Graduate Student Instructor Award, University of California, Berkeley Conference Grant, SCMT3 Outstanding Paper Award, Ministry of National Education of Turkey Scholarship, and Scientific and Technological Research Council of Turkey (TUBITAK) fellowship.
+His selected and recent achievements are the National Science Foundation (NSF) Award, the ADEK Award for Research Excellence (AARE 2019), Golden Lion at Venice Architecture Biennale, 2021 with National Pavilion of UAE as an exhibitor, NYUAD Research Enhancement Fund Award, New York University Research Challenge Fund, the University of California, Berkeley Outstanding Graduate Student Instructor Award, University of California, Berkeley Conference Grant, SCMT3 Outstanding Paper Award, Ministry of National Education of Turkey Scholarship, and Scientific and Technological Research Council of Turkey (TUBITAK) fellowship.